SCOTUS Oral Arguments Presented March 4, 2020.

 It was a meaningful moment and one that caused personal pause as a man who tries to follow a Biblical worldview, who tries to follow the example of Christ.

-I was struck anew with the realization that the worldview I follow teaches undeniably that Christ unconditionally loves each and every person on the steps of that Supreme Court building; loving each to the point of ultimate self-sacrifice.
+I am newly struck by the realization that the worldview I embrace undeniably teaches that Christ loves each and every person on the steps of that Supreme Court building unconditionally, loving each one to the point of ultimate self-sacrifice.

-I was convicted again that we as believers must never forget the bigger message of hope, healing, restoration, and eternal truth of the Gospel even as we take our stand for issues as important as the sanctity of life.
+I have felt a conviction again that we as believers must never forget the bigger message of hope, healing, restoration, and eternal truth of the Gospel, even as we take our stand for issues as important as the sanctity of life.

 We will continue to pray for wisdom, for our country, and for the protection of the most precious gift of life.